-Regular sencha is steamed briefly to stop oxidation.
-Fukamushi-cha is steamed for two to three times longer.
+All Japanese green tea is steamed soon after harvest to stop oxidation.
+Fukamushi-cha is steamed for two to three times longer than standard sencha.

 Fukamushi-cha may feel timeless, but it is a postwar innovation.
-In the 1950s on the Makinohara Plateau of Shizuoka, farmers faced a climate with frequent fog and softer sunlight.
-Light-driven bitterness (from catechins) could dominate if leaves were treated like standard sencha.
+In the 1950s, especially on the Makinohara Plateau of Shizuoka, farmers faced frequent fog and softer sunlight.
+Leaves could taste sharp if processed like standard sencha.

-The longer steam softened astringency and emphasized sweetness, creating a tea that felt kinder on the stomach and easier to drink daily.
-At first, some disliked the cloudy look—but the flavor won people over.
-From Shizuoka it spread nationwide and became a beloved modern style.
+At first, some people disliked the cloudy appearance, but the flavor won them over.
+From Shizuoka, fukamushi-cha spread nationwide and became a beloved modern style.

 - Color: opaque, saturated green

-- Aroma: warm, steamed greens; a gentle, comforting depth
+- Aroma: warm, steamed greens with a gentle, comforting depth

 - Taste: low astringency, soft sweetness, lingering umami